Colorectal Cancer

 DIAGNOSIS & TESTS

-Screening tests can find polyps or cancers before they are large enough to cause any symptoms.
-Screening tests are important because early detection means that the cancer can be more effectively treated.
-Your healthcare provider will choose the tests that are right for you.
-The following are some screening tests for colorectal cancer:
+Routine screening tests can find polyps or cancers before they are large enough to cause symptoms.
+This is when the cancer can be more effectively treated.

 Both Nova Scotia and Prince Edward Island offer screening tests for colorectal cancer called the Fecal Immunochemical Test (FIT).
 This is offered to average risk people between the ages of 50 and 74, every 2 years.
 The test can be done at home as per the kit instructions.
 Those with abnormal results will be contacted for follow up.
 For more information, see the For More Information Section below.